 Unfortunately, all of those places that I believe represent Tyler do not reside together in one awesome, dense, and diverse place.
 In my opinion, a visitor to this city needs a guide to properly experience what this city has to offer.
 But suppose there were such a singular place comprised of all the unique Tyler attractions.
 It would be remarkable.
 People would come from all over the region to be a part of it’s energy and excitement.
 Now, suppose there were two.
 Or three and a street car connecting them.
 Suppose you could go to one for dinner, the next for a concert and the third for coffee, dessert and drinks and never get into a car or leave your friends.
 Suppose everyone in East Texas heralded this as the “Tyler experience.”
 Suppose we leveraged what makes us unique in order to make us uniquely great.

-Our city is positioned as a regional powerhouse in oil & gas, the processing of roses, healthcare, higher education, retail, banking, legal and financial services.
+Our city is positioned as a regional leader in oil & gas, the processing of roses, healthcare, higher education, retail, banking, legal and financial services.
 Suppose we were also known as a creative and innovative community that supports new ideas local aspirations.
 That is a dream many in this city have been fighting to realize.
 I believe it’s a dream worthy of this place called Tyler.